 The Financial Conduct Authority (FCA) regulates our AMT and AMTF businesses.
+The Monetary Authority of Singapore regulates our operations in Singapore.
 We maintain positive and open relationships with our regulators based on cooperation and responsible behaviour, and we conduct regular compliance training for our regulated staff.